Government Sri Ranbir Model Higher Secondary School: Heritage status

-From a long time, school administration has a demand to declare it as heritage institution.
-That's why the school always being renovate instead of reconstruction and keeping in mind to preserve its heritage outlook.
+From a long time, school administration has a demand to declare it as a heritage institution.
+And while keeping in mind to preserve its heritage outlook.
 Principal Anjali Gupta in an interview with Hindustan Times told "We are making efforts to renovate and repair the school, while preserving its heritage outlook.
 I will submit a detailed proposal to get heritage status."
 In 2015, it got the status of a "Heritage Model School", but it does not get any budgetary allocation for maintenance and preservation work.